-If there is any damage to beverage cases or cartons in the delivery of the product to the retail outlet, a delivery driver is often required to bring the damaged product back to the distribution center to be “repacked.”
+If there is any damage to beverage cases or cartons in the delivery of product to the retail outlet, a delivery driver is often required to bring the damaged product back to the distribution center to be “ re-packed”.

-The Typical Process for Case and Carton Re-Packing
+Typical process for Case and Carton Re Packing

 Tape is seldom used because it generates adhesive waste and compromises the look and brand message of the product.
 The consumer will rarely buy a product that has been taped when it sits on a shelf next to an undamaged product.

-The most common adhesives for a case and carton repacking are similar to hot melt adhesives used in the automated process.
-Since repacking involves a small volume of product typically, these adhesives come in the form of hot melt glue sticks, applied with professional grade glue guns.
+The most common adhesives for case and carton re packing are similar to hot melt adhesives used in the automated process.
+Since re-packing normally involves a small volume of product, these adhesives come in the form of hot melt glue sticks, applied with professional grade glue guns.

 Hot melt glue sticks come in a variety of formulations and are designed to bond to the wide variety of packaging materials used in today’s case and carton packaging.

-Some distributors use cold, applied glue dots.
-This can be an effective method to seal cases and cartons, but most distributors find that hot melt glue sticks are the fastest and most cost effective method.
+Some distributors use cold applied glue dots.
+This can be an effective method to seal cases and cartons, but most distributor find that hot melt glue sticks are the fastest and most cost effective method.

 In many situations, deliver drivers try to repair and re-seal minor damages right on the spot at the retail outlet, so they do not have to bring the product back to the distribution center at all.